 I recommend using the WireGuard protocol for optimal quality

-There were zero disconnects on every US server we tested
+There were zero disconnects on all US servers we tested

 9.1

 We also got good speeds on some of its Secure Core servers.
 However, free servers caused noticeable drops.
+Why is Proton VPN free so slow?
+It’s mainly due to overcrowding, not surprising considering that 43% of personal VPN users prefer free VPNs (Exploding Topics)2.
 Tor servers were also consistently slow, but that’s no surprise due to how that technology works.

 We ensured the VPN Accelerator feature remained on to get the best results.
 It's designed to give you the best speeds, particularly when connecting to distant servers, even on a less reliable internet connection.
-It’s enabled by default.
-I observed a speed boost ranging from 1.2% to 3% when it was active, so it's beneficial to keep it on at all times.
+Proton VPN says that Accelerator is enabled by default, but mine wasn’t, so I had to turn it on manually.
+I observed a speed boost ranging from 1.2% to 3% when it was active, so keeping it on at all times is beneficial.

-For consistent, reliable comparisons, all speed tests are conducted from a single location using the same internet connection.
-Our UK-based speed specialist conducted multiple tests for each server, and the average outcomes are presented below.
-These are part of ongoing tests that we regularly perform for all the top VPNs.
+All speed tests are conducted from a single location using the same internet connection for consistent, reliable comparisons.
+Our US-based speed specialist conducted multiple tests for each server, and the average outcomes are presented below, along with how they compare against other top VPNs.

 Check out Proton VPN's speeds side-by-side with some of the best VPNs